Charly1357/project1cristina/README.md

 whole year.

-As most of the audience come through word of mouth it is also a great possibility to present the concerts.
+As most of the audience come through word of mouth it is also a great possibility to present the concerts to a new audience

 ![Responsive website](assets/images/responsivewebsite.jpg)

-The site  user group are  the audience of the concerts .It is focussed on giving them a nice image of what will await them during the concerts.
+The site  user are lovers of classical music but mostly the audience of the concerts and there friends  .It is focussed on giving them a nice image of what will await them during the concerts.

 The idea of this webpage is to enlarge the number of people who are able to